-EagleFiler remembers this metadata for each library, so it's easy to quickly capture a bunch of related items.
+EagleFiler remembers this metadata (except the title) for each library, so it's easy to quickly capture a bunch of related items.
 Pressing the Reset button clears the metadata and sets the folder so that EagleFiler once again imports into the Unfiled source.

 There are keyboard shortcuts for choosing the library (Command-1), folder (Command-2), Label (Command-3), Reset (Command-K), Cancel (Command-. or Escape), and Capture (Enter).
+Once the folder menu is open, you can select a folder by typing the first few letters of its name.